Bask in the beauty of Italian language, art and culture in this ancient city on the Adriatic Sea.

 ITALIAN 110 (1 c.u.)

-- Taught by Professor Paolo Venerando, Dante Alighieri
+- Taught by instructor provided by Dante Alighieri Society

 Italian 110 is a first-semester elementary language course for students who have never studied Italian before or who have taken the placement test and received a score below 380.
-All students who have studied Italian previously are required to take the placement test.
 Class work emphasizes the development of listening comprehension and speaking, with training in reading and writing.
 The course is conducted in Italian.

 Intensive Second Year Italian